 - Flush the reverse side of the stain with cold water.

-- Add a drop of OMO liquid and rub in gently.
+- Add a drop of OMO laundry liquid detergent and rub in gently.

-- Wash according to the instructions on the care label.
+- Wash according to the instructions on the laundry care clothing label.

 That’s it!
-You can find out more about removing ice cream stains here – with OMO’s tips it’s easy to do, so have fun and don’t worry about those sticky stains!
+You can find out more about removing ice cream stains here – with OMO’s stain removal tips it’s easy to do, so have fun and don’t worry about those sticky stains!